NiordOrg/niord/README.md

 ## Configuration

-Sensitive or environment-specific settings should be placed in a "${niord.home}/.niord.json" file.
+Sensitive or environment-specific settings should be placed in a "${niord.home}/niord.json" file.
 Example:

     [
       {
         "key"         : "baseUri",
         "description" : "The base application server URI", "value"       : "https://niord.mydomain.com",
+        "web"         : false,
+        "editable"    : true
+      },
+      {
+        "key"         : "authServerAdminUser",
+        "description" : "The Keycloak user to use for creating Keycloak clients", "value"       : "KEYCLOAK-ADMIN-USER",
+        "web"         : false,
+        "editable"    : true
+      },
+      {
+        "key"         : "authServerAdminPassword",
+        "description" : "The Keycloak password to use for creating Keycloak clients", "value"       : "KEYCLOAK-ADMIN-PASSWORD",
         "web"         : false,
         "editable"    : true
       },